sercruzg/YOLO-Context/README.md

 0 0 756 263 0.000186 1
 ```

 The first line being the image being tested on.
 The second line being the number of detections YOLO generated.
-Finally a series of lines, each line having a single detection with the format "x1 y1 x2 y2 score label".
+Finally a series of lines, each line having a single detection with the format ``x1 y1 x2 y2 score label``.

 ### Citing EgoDaily
 If you find this code useful in your research, please consider citing: